 Previous Charges

-Cannon-Grant and her husband reportedly claimed $100,000 in federal Pandemic Unemployment Assistance benefits for which they were ineligible due to the fact that they had other sources of income at the time.
+Cannon-Grant and her husband reportedly claimed $100,000 in federal Pandemic Unemployment Assistance benefits for which they were ineligible because they had other sources of income at the time.

-Prosecutors said that they deceived a mortgage lender by claiming Violence in Boston’s assets as their own in order to avoid paying mortgage fees and closing charges.
+Prosecutors said that they deceived a mortgage lender by claiming Violence in Boston’s assets as their own to avoid paying mortgage fees and closing charges.

 Do you have additional information on Boston Activist Fraud?
 If yes, share it with us below.